-Man who smuggled overweight cat into plane cabin stripped of frequent flyer status
+Man who smuggled overweight cat into plane cabin stripped of frequent flier status

 "Next, a strategic decision was made to find a similar cat of less physical mass," he wrote.

+Galin told CNN that he put up a Facebook post and asked his friends for help finding a "mini-Viktor" in Moscow.

-With the help of friends, Galin managed to find a "mini-Viktor" in Moscow and returned to the airport for another attempt at getting to Vladivostok.
+Once a suitable candidate had been located, he returned to the airport for another attempt at getting to Vladivostok.

 "The operation to replace the fat cat Viktor with a miniature cat Phoebe was successful -- the scales showed an acceptable norm, and the airline employee kindly issued a boarding pass wishing a happy flight," he wrote.